okta/samples-java-spring/self-hosted/README.md

 # Okta Spring Security & Self Hosted Login Page Example

 This example shows you how to use the [Okta Spring Boot Library][] to login a user.
-The login is achieved through the [Authorization Code Flow][] using the [Okta Sign In Widget][], which gives you more control to customize the login experience within your app.
+The login is achieved through the Interaction Code flow using the [Okta Sign In Widget][], which gives you more control to customize the login experience within your app.
 After the user authenticates, they are redirected back to the application and a local cookie session is created.

 ## Prerequisites